drsrinathsridhar/xnocs/README.md

 ## 2. [ Optional ]: Download the datasets (see below for details)

-Alternatively, the code will also automatically download.
+Alternatively, the code will also automatically download the dataset (only for ShapeNetCOCO).

 - [shapenetplain_v1.zip (5 GB)][5]
 - [shapenetcoco_v1.zip (5 GB)][6]